I would like to try to explain, in a simple way, where the Japanese people came from.

 In 221 year BC, Qin Emperor united China.
 Many people who were defeated in battles, were forced to choose whether to obey the new Emperor or to flee to some other land.

 From the Yangtze River area, some Chinese people with rice cultivation technique fled to the east and came to southern Kyushu, Japan.
-Many more Korean people fled from the Korean Peninsula to the Japan Sea side of Japan.
+Many Korean people too fled from the Korean Peninsula to the Japan Sea side of Japan.

 For rice cultivation, rice planting and harvesting are collective activities.
 Every villager must do the same thing together .